houseofsecrets/SdPaint/README_Web.md

 This is main control panel of this app.
 Here are:

-- `Brush customizer`.
+- `Brush customizer` section.
 It handles behavior of drawing brush.
 Here you can change width, switch eraser, toggle shape modes and their filling.
 There is four shape modes: `pencil`, `line`, `ellipse` and `rectangle`.
+- `Download` button.
+Downloads result image (if any).
+- `Load config` button.
+Loads `controlnet.json` data to form fields.
+- `Save config` button.
+Saves data from form fields to `controlnet.json`.
 - `Clear` button.
 Resets `painting canvas`
-- `Download` button.
-Downloads result image (if any)
 - `Instant mode` button.
 Switches instant mode (requests image redraw just when you stroke)
 - `Zen mode` button.
 Enters simplified interface mode
 - `Generate` button.
 Triggers ControlNet API image generation.